Stochastic dynamics of Arctic sea ice Part I: Additive noise: Introduction

-Because of the richness of the stochastic dynamics we separate this study, in which we focus solely on additive noise, from a companion study, wherein we examine multiplicative noise.
+Because we can physically rationalize using both additive and multiplicative noise forcing on the same deterministic backbone, we present both here, although we note this makes for a rather weighty presentation.
+In particular, as discussed in detail in \S \ref {sec:model_numeric}.\ref{sec:num} below, in the case of multiplicative noise we give the both stochastic calculi--It\^o and Stratonovich--equal weighting and thereby compare simulations using both.
 As we increase $\Delta F_0$ the stochastic stability of the system is examined in light of the expectations from the deterministic dynamics--transitions in the ice state are ``blurred'' by the variability in the stochastic paths.
 The structure of the paper is as follows.
 In the next section we describe the stochastic model and the numerical scheme.
 We analyze the steady state stochastic solutions viz., stochastic paths, PDFs and statistical moments in \S \ref{sec:results}.
 The overall dynamics is put in the framework of the ``ice-potential'', which is a seasonally evolving potential encoding the competition between stabilizing and destabilizing effects and how these change with $\Delta F_0$\footnote{The core dynamics are studied with the dimensionless version of the model but throughout this paper when we refer to values of $\Delta F_0$ they are understood to carry units of W m$^{-2}$}.
 In this sense it is heuristically like an Ornstein-Uhlenbeck process, in a time-dependent potential, although we note that the deterministic backbone is nonlinear and nonautonomous.
 We summarize and discuss the findings in \S \ref{sec:conclusion}.